VincentWei/mgutils/README.md

     $ ./configure; make; sudo make install

-to configure, make, and install the headers and the libraries (libmgplus).
+to configure, make, and install the headers and the libraries (libmgutils).
 The commands above also make the samples in the subdirectories of `samples/`.

 mGUtils also provides some configuration options to customize the features.